zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 Node:

 * Id: the unique identifier.
 It's some kind of hashcode.
 Not just 1, 2, 3,...
 Maybe GUID is a better choice.
 * StrId: an extra unique identifier.
 It's a hunman-readable text like `WindowTitle`, `Caption`, `Close Button`, etc. It will be used in the control logic to easily fetch nodes that is needed when running control logic.
+This should be renamed to "Name", I think.